nemiah/phpFinTS/README.md

 ## Usage

-See the examples in the "Samples" folder.
+See the examples in the "Samples" folder.<br>
 Fill out the required configuration and execute the file.

 Server details can be found here: